Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Introduction

-While bright sirens -- i.e. standard sirens with EM counterparts -- remain our most powerful tool for inferring the value of $H_{0}$ from GW observations, only one such event has been detected to date.
-We must therefore make use of dark sirens to refine the posterior on $H_{0}$.
+While bright sirens --- i.e. standard sirens with EM counterparts --- remain our most powerful tool for inferring the value of $H_{0}$ from GW observations, only one such event has been detected to date~\citep{LIGOScientific:2017ync, BNShubble}.
+We must therefore make use of dark sirens to refine the posterior on $H_{0}$~\citep{Abbott_2023}.

 A full description of the galaxy catalogue method for inferring $H_{0}$ from dark sirens, as implemented in the python package \texttt{gwcosmo} version 1.0.0, can be found in \cite{Gray2020}.
-It closely follows and extends the method outlined in \cite{Schutz}.

 One crucial step in the aforementioned method is to determine the probability that the host galaxy of an event is contained within the galaxy catalogue used for analysis.
 This is dependent on, amongst other factors, the completeness of the galaxy catalogue.
 It is also important not to introduce selection effects in assigning probabilities to potential host galaxies.
 Because of this, observed galaxies that are fainter than the apparent magnitude threshold adopted are discarded in the analysis.
 This avoids introducing a bias towards brighter galaxies as potential hosts in regions of the catalogue where fainter galaxies are not observed due to the flux-limited nature of the surveys.\footnote{Galaxy catalogue incompleteness can also impact adversely on gravitational-wave parameter estimation with imprecisely localised events.
 See e.g. \cite{mo2024usegalaxycatalogsgravitationalwave}.} A careful analysis to estimate the magnitude threshold for any sample of galaxies is therefore necessary.